 Here we will discuss:

-Even assuming the allegations are basically true, you may still be able to dispute certain aspects of an allegation, depending on the reason you are charged with being deportable.
-For example, two common crimes for which the DHS will allege removability are:
+Even assuming the allegations are basically true, you might still be able to dispute certain aspects of them, depending on the reason you are charged with being deportable.
+For example, two common crimes for which the DHS alleges removability are:

-If the NTA charges you with one of these types of crimes and deems you removable for the offense, you can challenge that allegation, perhaps by arguing that:
+If the NTA charges you with one of these types of crimes and deems you removable for the offense, you can challenge that, perhaps by arguing that:

-What actually constitutes a crime involving moral turpitude or an aggravated felony is a matter of constant dispute in the immigration and federal courts.
-It may be possible to show that a crime does not fit into the particular category claimed by the DHS by setting forth the facts and circumstances surrounding the crime and the arrest.
+What actually constitutes a crime involving moral turpitude or an aggravated felony is a matter of ongoing discussion in U.S. immigration and federal courts.
+It might be possible to show that a crime does not fit into the particular category claimed by the DHS by setting forth the facts and circumstances surrounding the crime and the arrest.

 There are several forms of relief from removal available to certain foreign nationals.
-Again, you must know what relief is available and then ask for it.
+Again, you must know what relief is available and then ask and present a strong case for it.
 Options include:

 Each of these options has its own set of qualifying criteria.
-However, these options aren't available to everyone, even if they otherwise qualify for them.
+However, these options aren't available to everyone.
 If you are ultimately found to have been convicted of an aggravated felony or a crime of terrorism, you will be deported, with no relief available.

-A waiver of inadmissibility and/or cancellation of removal are applicable to qualifying foreign nationals charged with certain crimes as well as to those unlawfully present in the U.S. Some people may need to apply for both a waiver of inadmissibility and cancellation of removal, while others may only need to apply for cancelation of removal.
+A waiver of inadmissibility and/or cancellation of removal are applicable to qualifying foreign nationals charged with certain crimes as well as to those unlawfully present in the U.S. Some people may need to apply for both a waiver of inadmissibility and cancellation of removal, while others might only need to apply for cancellation of removal.

 Achieving success in applying for and being granted one or more of these forms of relief, requires the collection of extension documentation and then convincing the immigration judge that not only do you qualify for the relief under the applicable immigration laws, but that you also deserve it.
 Even if you meet the legal requirements, granting it is at the discretion of the immigration judge.